duncan/docker-activator/Readme.md

 0.0.0.0:49154
 ```

 This means that when you point your browser on your host OS to http://0.0.0.0:49154, you’ll be hooked up to the Activator UI instance running in your container.

 What?
 You’re on Mac OS X and need an environment to run this in?
-Here’s the quick version if you’re using HomeBrew:
+Here’s the quick version if you’re using HomeBrew and you already have VirtualBox installed:

 ```
 $ brew install boot2docker
 $ brew install docker
+$ boot2docker init
-$ brew boot2docker start
+$ boot2docker up
 $ export DOCKER_HOST=tcp://localhost:4243
 ```